holyjak/blog.jakubholy.net/content/pages/4--clojure.md

   - [weavejester/medley](https://github.com/weavejester/medley) - *A lightweight library of useful Clojure(Script) functions (a tighter focus than useful and plumbing, and limits itself to a small set of general-purpose functions.)*
   - [flatland/useful](https://github.com/flatland/useful)
   - [nathanmarz/specter](https://github.com/nathanmarz/specter) - querying and manipulation of complex, nested data structures made easy
+  - parallelism:
+    - [claypoole](https://github.com/TheClimateCorporation/claypoole) - variants of `future/pmap/for` backed by _configurable_ threadpool(s) (Clojure uses a fixed-size threadpool shared by all, `core.async` is an overkill, reducers are not configurable)
+    - [tesser](https://github.com/aphyr/tesser) - "_Clojure reducers, but for parallel execution: locally and on distributed systems [hadoop]._" Also has parallelized math/statistical aggregations.

 #### Web